panoply/syncify/readme.md

 # @liquify/syncify

 A blazing fast, extensible and superior alternative Shopify [theme kit](https://shopify.github.io/themekit/) tool.
 Syncify applies an intuitive approach for theme development that extends upon your existing build tools.
-It ships with a powerful and informative CLI that will spawn child processes for compiler coupling.
-Supports multiple storefront/theme synchronization with watch, upload, download and metafield sync capabilities included.
+It ships with a powerful and informative CLI that can spawn child processes (compiler coupling).
+Supports multiple storefront theme synchronization with watch, upload, download and metafield capabilities included.

 **Syncify exists as part of the [Liquify](https://liquify.dev) project**